-Gemstones and flint are not usually discussed in the same breath—unless the flint is from Ohio’s Flint Ridge.
-With its rainbow of colors and its ability to take a superb polish, Flint Ridge flint is prized by flintknappers, lapidaries, jewelry makers, and mineral collectors.
-Add some fascinating history and geology, and it’s no wonder that Flint Ridge flint is also Ohio’s official state gemstone.
+Flint from Flint Ridge, Ohio, is prized by flintknappers, lapidaries, jewelry makers, and mineral collectors.
+Along with a fascinating history and geology, it’s no wonder that Flint Ridge flint with its rainbow of colors and ability to take a superb polish is also Ohio’s official state gemstone.

 Rolling Countryside With Unique Geology